ArtesiaWater/field_form/README.md

 Also, the Google Maps api-key is not contained in the repository.
 When building the app, the Google Maps api-key is taken from an environmental variable named 'maps_api_key', defined in the operating system that builds the app.
 To get a working Google Maps, a developer should therefore request an api-key at Google, and add this environmental variable.

 ## Files
 Currenly FieldForm uses two types of files: location- and measurement-files.
+Measurements are stored using a location-id.
+This id is the **location-id** (when no sublocations are used) or the **sublocation-id**.
+It is important that these id's are **unique strings**, which is not checked by FieldForm (yet).

 ### Location File
 A location file contains the data of the locations, locations-groups, inputfields and settings.
 The location file is a json-file, of which the structure is described below, in simplified Dart-Code.
 Each field is preceded by the variable-type.
 When a variable is optional, which is the case for most variables, this type is followed by a question-mark.
 A short description follows the colon after the variable-name.